MyMel2001/pluto-series-dl/README.md

 ## Credits
 - Built with Playwright for scraping & Streamlink for downloads.
-- Inspired by community tools like yt-dlp Pluto plugins.
+- Inspired by community tools.

-Questions?
-Open an issue or tweak the script - it's simple Python!
+- Vibe coded with Grok.